Incredible NOLA style bakery and bistro in the emerging Wire Rope District just south of downtown. Well worth checking out!

 Let’s face it, there’s not a lot of great breakfast in Trenton.
 Sure there are some diners and other assorted options, but finding a place that goes beyond the breakfast basics (eggs, pancakes, omelettes, bacon) is rare.
 That’s what makes Cafe 72 unique.
 Despite it’s casual luncheonette atmosphere and bargain prices, it is aiming to higher culinary heights (if not always achieving them).
 What are we talking about?
 Think Belgian waffles filled with sun-dried figs and topped with blueberry chutney and cannoli cream, “cajun” shrimp and grits with onions and an egg, or portobello mushroom towers with sliced tomato, poached eggs, provolone, and basil hollandaise (pictured here).
 The menu is supplemented by a variety of specials; on a recent visit we sampled the fresh ricotta donuts with blueberry chutney (and boy were they fresh).

 Mi Tierra is another of the many outstanding Guatemalan restaurants in the City of Trenton, serving its burgeoning Latino population.
-Mi Tierra stands apart because: 1) the food is well prepared, perhaps half a notch better than typical and 2) the decor is better than most.
+Mi Tierra stands apart because: 1) the food is well prepared, a notch better than typical and 2) the decor is better than most.
 While not fancy by any means, it’s a pleasant place to eat, and the service is friendly.

 What sets Jireh apart is its extensive Pupusa menu.
 Pupusas are stuffed, grilled, home-made tortillas.
 They originated in El Salvador, but are popular in Guatemala, and increasingly found in Trenton restauarants.
 They are fantastic.